querkmachine/beeps.website/blog/2022-07-28-discovery-faq.md

 For the time being I've settled on 'alterhuman', as the term is tightly defined and that definition fits closely with my identity.
 For the avoidance of doubt, I've tried to make it clear that it means a non-human identity wherever I've used it.

-'Otherkin' is technically correct too, based on the most common definition, but in my mind, 'kinning' involves an association with specific people or characters and not concepts.
-Nothing intended to anyone who does use otherkin in that way, it just doesn't feel right to me.
+<ins datetime="2022-07-30">Removed, see 2022-07-30 edit.</ins> <del datetime="2022-07-30">'Otherkin' is technically correct too, based on the most common definition, but in my mind, 'kinning' involves an association with specific people or characters and not concepts.
+Nothing intended to anyone who does use otherkin in that way, it just doesn't feel right to me.</del>

 The related terms 'robotkin', 'androidkin', 'machinekin' and 'AIkin' are useful identifiers when looking for resources and interacting with the wider alterhuman community, but I probably won't use them outside of this context.